Walking Liberty Half Dollar (1916-1947)

 Condition for these plays a key role in their value, as many were well circulated.
 In general, the older this coin is the more valuable it is.
 Branch mint versions are also more valuable than regular issues, particularly in high grades and early issues.

-Expand your collection today and shop our assortment of rare coins and currency here.
+Expand your collection today and shop our assortment of Walking Liberty Half Dollars (1916-1947)

 You need the most up-to-date pricing on your coin collection.
 That’s why APMEX has partnered with PCGS, the premier grading authority in the world of rare coins, to bring you constantly updated pricing on collectibles and rarities.
 PCGS has been grading coins since 1986, bringing consistent standards of quality to a fractured industry.
 In the years since they have remained a source of reliable information on the current collectible and rare coin market.